 As a parent, especially a first-time one, helping your baby play can be kind of a daunting task.
 The days can seem long, and finding ways to occupy a baby who now has interests outside of eating and sleeping can be tough.
 However, play is a really wonderful way to bond with your baby and help their mind flourish.
-Here are some simple activities you can do together, and enter to win a gift card to buy baby games!
+Here are some simple activities for babies and 1 year olds, and enter to win a gift card to buy baby games!

 Why Babies Need to Play Too

 Play is essential to the cognitive, emotional, and social development of a baby.
 Through the active exploration of the world around them, babies are learning cause and effect, problem-solving and motor skills.
 Young babies will love to watch as a ball rolls across the floor from the hands of a parent or older sibling or play a simple game of peek-a-boo.
 As the baby grows, so does the ability to engage in imaginative and pretend play.

 In addition to all of the learning that occurs through play, it provides wonderful bonding opportunities for parent and baby.
 When considering baby play, think past a toy that sings and dances, and think about the interaction between toy, baby, and you.
 Play is about more than your baby batting at a toy hanging above his hear.
 It is about watching the expression in your eyes as the car rolls toward him, or hearing the change in your tone of voice as you sing about the color of the ball you are throwing.
 Don’t be afraid to get down on the ground, or put baby on your lap, and play with your baby.

 [Tweet “When considering baby play, think past a toy that sings and dances, and think about the interaction between toy, baby, and you. “]